micahstubbs/deck-gl-experiments/hexagon-layer/02/README.md

-this iteration adjusts the color of the legend and moves it to the North Sea.
+this iteration moves the controls to the North Sea.
+It also gives the controls a darker background and aligns the text.

 ---